Fivell/policies/src/pages/policies/data_management_policy.md

 ---

-Versionista has procedures to create and maintain retrievable exact copies of electronic protected health information (ePHI) stored in conjunction with Versionista Add-ons and for PaaS Customers utilizing our Backup Service.
+Versionista has procedures to create and maintain retrievable exact copies of electronic protected health information or personally identifiable information (PHI or PII) stored in conjunction with Versionista Add-ons and for PaaS Customers utilizing our Backup Service.
 This policy, and associated procedures for testing and restoring from backup data, do not apply to PaaS Customers that do not choose Versionista Backup Service.
 The policy and procedures will assure that complete, accurate, retrievable, and tested backups are available for all systems used by Versionista.

 Data backup is an important part of the day-to-day operations of Versionista.
-To protect the confidentiality, integrity, and availability of ePHI, both for Versionista and Versionista Customers, complete backups are done daily to assure that data remains available when needed and in case of a disaster.
+To protect the confidentiality, integrity, and availability of PHI or PII, both for Versionista and Versionista Customers, complete backups are done daily to assure that data remains available when needed and in case of a disaster.